mhavey/marklogic/uml2es/docs/build.md

 *Effects:*
 - New conversion module in src/main/ml-modules/root/modelName/entityName folder

+## Model/Conversion/Harmonization Workflow

+How do you string these tasks together to build useful code from a model?
+Here are a few scenario workflows:

+1. DHF environment with harmonization created by out-of-the-box DHF code generator.
+Example: [../tutorias/employeeCradleToGrave.md](../tutorias/employeeCradleToGrave.md).

+	- Make a copy of [../uml2esTransform/uml2es4dhf.gradle](../uml2esTransform/uml2es4djf.gradle) into your local gradle project.
+	- Run task uDeployModel.
+	- Generate entities using uCreateDHFEntities.
+	- Generate harmonizations using the out-of-the-box DHF createHarmonizeFlow task.
+These are created in the plugins/entities folder.

+2. DHF environment with harmonization created by UML2ES with mapping spec details and hints from the extended model.
+Example: [../examples/hr](../examples/hr).

+	- Make a copy of [../uml2esTransform/uml2es4dhf.gradle](../uml2esTransform/uml2es4djf.gradle) into your local gradle project.
+	- Run task uDeployModel.
+	- Deploy the mapping spec: uLoadMappingSpec
+	- Generate entities using uCreateDHFEntities
+	- Generate harmonizations using uCreateDHFHarmonizationFlow.
+The harmonization is created in plugins/entities.

+3. Vanilla environment with out-of-the-box ES code generation from the model, as in the [../examples/movies](../examples/movies) example:

+	- Make a copy of [../uml2esTransform/uml2es.gradle](../uml2esTransform/uml2es.gradle) into your local gradle project.
+At the bottom of that file, set one of more generate flags to true.
+For example, to use ES to generate an instance converter and TDE template, set the following to true:
+		- generateInstanceConverter=true
+		- generateExtractionTemplate=true
+	- Run task uDeployModel.
+As a result of this, the generated instance converter is in src/main/ml-modules/ext.
+The generated TDE template is in src/main/ml-schemas.

+4. Vanilla environment with generation of UML2ES conversion module with mapping spec details and hints from the extended model.
+Example: [../examples/gentest/vanilla](../examples/gentest/vanilla)

+	- Make a copy of [../uml2esTransform/uml2es.gradle](../uml2esTransform/uml2es.gradle) into your local gradle project.
+	- Run task uDeployModel.
+	- Load the mapping spec using uLoadMappingSpec.
+	- Generate the conversion module using uCreateConversionModule with contentMode=es.
+As a result of this, the generated conversion module is in src/main/ml-modules/root/esconversion.

 ## Build Tips

 The [../examples](../examples) and [../tutorials](../tutorials) of this toolkit show this gradle build in action.
 There are several ways to use it: